osg-htc/virtual-school-2021/docs/materials/index.md

 ## Showcase

-OSGVS21 Showcase slides will be posted here as available.
+Below are the OSGVS21 Showcase speakers, presentation titles, and links to slides (etc.).

 1.  **Spencer Ericksen**
     (University of Wisconsin–Madison),